DuskyPixel/FCC-react-redux-roguelike/README.md

-stat upgrade prices are not dependent on the current stat level but the number of times it has been upgraded remove bootstrap disable potions clicks if weapon inventory screen is open footsteps sound when going stairs remove the updatestats per step should not need to take a step to update stats after equipping/unequipping User Story: When I find and beat the boss, I win. might be altering state in action creators credit sounds map loops and attribute component
+add magic system
-H - help me screen : shows what attributes do, floors till boss, etc
+remove the updatestats per step, should not need to take a step to update stats after equipping/unequipping User Story: When I find and beat the boss, I win. might be altering state in action creators credit sounds use map for loops and create more components like for attribute remove bootstrap